brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Value**

-		A ``ChainSummary`` type object with parameters contained in the rows of the ``data`` field, and scale reduction factors and upper-limit quantiles in the first and second columns.
+		A ``ChainSummary`` type object with parameters contained in the rows of the ``value`` field, and scale reduction factors and upper-limit quantiles in the first and second columns.

 .. function:: getindex(c::MCMCChains, inds...)